Softpanorama

 The level of complexity of project like Linux, Open Office, Python and so on is such that the idea of CATB looks not as tied metaphor or fairy tail, it looks plain silly.
 Spending months understanding someone else's framework and code before you can even start on your cute "scratching itch" addition of modification requires tremendous self-discipline and real sacrifices both in time, energy and lifestyle.
 Most talented people would better off writing something from scratch.
 Also the problem of "a large shadow" of Linus Torvald and other leaders of key open source projects is also very real.
 There is an inherent tendency toward cult of personality in such projects as without proper remuneration for their efforts the best protection for the participants who already invested considerable time and energy into the project is a blind devotion to the fearless leader.
 You need to understand that simple fact or be bitterly disappointed at the end.
 Chance of being dismissed due to plain-vanilla envy are also very real.
 Leaders are humans and have tremendous stake in maintaining their position at any cost due to the amount of contribution and hardship endured.

-That problem extents of testing which is really Achilles spot of linux.
+I would like to stress it again, that this problem extents to testing, which is really Achilles spot of linux.
 Volunteer approach to testing works only until certain level of complexity and cannot replace structured testing by specialized testing organization of a caliber that Microsoft have.
 In December 2006 Open Source Development Labs(OSDL), an Oregon-based kernel development organization cooperatively funded by major hardware vendors which employs Linus Torvalds cut one-third of its staff[Shankland2006].
 The OSDL is funded by IBM, Hewlett-Packard, Novell, Intel and several other computing companies and it's staff after layoffs is 18 people.
 Even before that to conserve resources Linux Torvalds decided to abandon the concept of production kernel and assumed that it is distributors who should bear the burden of testing...

 Anyway for large open source projects the old rhetoric of CATB proved to be irrelevant.
-In reality actual "Bazaar" projects are mostly limited to the thousands of smaller and mostly single developer projects on SourceForge.
+In reality actual "Bazaar" projects are mostly limited to thousands of smaller and mostly single developer projects on SourceForge.
 They are still very important, and some of them are very innovative, but in large open source project space Cathedral style development proved to be the only way to go.
 Just because something is free and open source doesn't mean that they can't be managed by someone with a business background.
 Just think about Ubuntu.
-Small doze of bazaar can add some spice, but that's about it.
+Small doze of bazaar can add some spice and PR advantages (they should hire Erik Raymond ;-) , but that's about it.

 As this article partially is a counterargument to naive linux evangelism I would like to quote an old (Aug 09, 2004) entry in Chard Dickerson weblog Solaris vs. Linux that by-and-large coincides with my own views of Solaris vs. Linux problem especially his observations about using Oracle on Debian (or any enterprise class software on unsupported distribution) as well as classic "if you've already 'sold out' to Oracle, why try to be righteous by using a free Linux distribution anyway?" theme: